Introduction to Opioid Addiction

 – Codeine – Fentanyl – Hydrocodone – Oxycodone – Oxymorphone – Morphine

-Can you get addicted to opioids?
+Can you get Addicted to Opioids?

-Yes, opioids can be highly addictive.
-When taken regularly, opioids can lead to physical dependence and tolerance, significantly increasing the risk of addiction.
-Opioid addiction, also known as opioid use disorder, is a chronic disease that affects the brain and behavior.
-It is characterized by a strong urge to use opioids, even when they are no longer needed for medical purposes, and despite negative consequences.
+Opioid addiction, also known as opioid use disorder, is a chronic disease that affects the brain and behaviour.
+It is characterised by a strong urge to use opioids, even when they are no longer needed for medical purposes, and despite negative consequences.
 This compulsive use can lead to severe health issues and disrupt daily life.

 Definition of Opioid Addiction